quux00/mybatis-koans/README.md

     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------

 Note that for the H2 version it starts ("spawns") the H2 database, runs the koan (Koan02 in this case), which has three test targets and then stops the H2 server.
-If you choose mysql or postgres it will just run the koan, **not** start and stop the db server.
+If you choose mysql or postgresql it will just run the koan, **not** start and stop the db server.

 #### ant

+Make sure you have ant in your PATH.
+In the mybatis-koans directory, run `ant -p` to make sure ant is working and to see the available targets.

 To run individual completed koans from the command line, use this syntax: